 New York has a strong commitment to environmental literacy supported by state agencies, local nonprofits, universities, and of course school districts themselves.
-To date, we have not had participation of school districts in New York engage in the biennial collection of data, known as the Environmental Literacy Indicator Tool (ELIT) .
+To date, we have not had participation of school districts in New York engage in the biennial collection of data, known as the Environmental Literacy Indicator Tool (ELIT).
+Indicators based on the 2022 ELIT survey conducted in our watershed states are reported on Chesapeake Progress.
 The Chesapeake Bay Program is interested in collecting data specifically within the Chesapeake Bay Watershed portion of New York to understand the landscape and inform efforts to advance the implementation of environmental education.

 State-level Drivers of Environmental Literacy